-- Short-Term Goals: - Focus on the eastern segment by strengthening India-UAE trade relations. - Push for VTC adoption among other IMEC stakeholders. - Medium-Term Goals: - o Prepare India's ports and logistics networks to handle increased trade volumes - Develop clean energy and digital connectivity components. - Expand IMEC to include additional participants in Africa and Central Asia. - Position IMEC as a model for inclusive and sustainable global trade.
+- · Short-Term Goals: - o Focus on the eastern segment by strengthening India-UAE trade relations. - Push for VTC adoption among other IMEC stakeholders. - Medium-Term Goals - Prepare India's ports and logistics networks to handle increased trade volumes. - · Develop clean energy and digital connectivity components. - Long-Term Goals: - Expand IMEC to include additional participants in Africa and Central Asia. - Position IMEC as a model for inclusive and sustainable global trade.

-- The IMEC, while ambitious, holds the potential to reshape global trade dynamics. - By addressing geopolitical and logistical challenges, leveraging digital and clean energy opportunities, and strengthening domestic capacities, India can ensure the corridor's success and establish itself as a central player in the evolving maritime and trade order
+- The IMEC, while ambitious, holds the potential to reshape global trade dynamics. - By addressing geopolitical and logistical challenges, leveraging digital and clean energy opportunities, and strengthening domestic capacities, India can ensure the corridor's success and establish itself as a central player in the evolving maritime and trade order Source: THE HINDU